 Call an Experienced Workers’ Compensation Attorney With Additional Questions

 While working part-time is not necessarily prohibited under Pennsylvania’s workers’ compensation law, it can jeopardize the success of a claim.
-If you were injured at work, but are offered part-time employment at a less physically demanding job, it is important to speak with an experienced attorney before making a decision.
+If you were injured at work, but are offered part-time employment at a less physically demanding job, it is important to speak with an experienced workers’ compensation lawyer before making a decision.